 The School of Medicine does not rank its students for external purposes.
 Grades are used in order to assist the student in evaluation of his or her progress.
 In the clinical years, grades are accompanied by descriptive comments characterizing each student's performance.
-This type of evaluative data is of considerable assistance to the student applying for internship or residency training, since it permits the Student Affairs Dean to give each hospital to which the student has applied a meaningful, comprehensive summary of the candidate's attributes, abilities, and performance.
+This type of evaluative data is of considerable assistance to the student applying for internship or residency training, since it permits the Associate Dean of Student Affairs to give each hospital to which the student has applied a meaningful, comprehensive summary of the candidate's attributes, abilities, and performance.